of Players

 The Wrap Up

-Spirit Island Digital provides a near flawless experience of sitting at your computer and playing one of the most lauded cooperative board games in existence.
+Spirit Island Digital provides a near flawless experience of sitting at your computer (and now anywhere!) and playing one of the most lauded cooperative board games in existence.
 The nits I will shortly pick are only mentioned in the context of me trying to provide a complete and total picture of the digital implementation.
 That’s all well and good, but if you want to play Spirit Island digitally, go get this game.
 Sometimes it is that simple.

 For those on the fence, on the implementation side I will nitpick that the 3D graphics aren’t particularly eye-catching, you can’t save more than one game at a time, and the expansions haven’t been ported yet.
 As for the game itself, there is the basic question of whether the game is for you or not.
 I covered this earlier, so I won’t belabor the point here, but this definitely is not a game for everybody, it has, however, proven to be an amazing game for those in its target audience.